epintos/bioinformatics/README.md

-Bioinformatic
+Bioinformatics
 =============

-First project for Bioinformatic course at ITBA.
+First project for Bioinformatics course at ITBA.
 Year 2013.